hiteshwar21/ParkingLot/README.md

 ## Batch mode test

-To run the code so it accepts input from a file:
+To run the code, it accepts input from a file:

 ```
 $ bin/parking_lot file_inputs.txt